What is a Renewable Energy Certificate (REC)?

 5) Trading REC in Singapore

 Now, onto the main reason for getting RECs: selling them.
-If you’ve got your own trading account, you’ll be able to go ahead and move, trade and sell your RECs as you wish!
+Once you’ve got your own trading account, you’ll be able to go ahead and move, trade and sell your RECs as you wish!

 Note: A sales transaction fee is applicable for SP Group and T-RECs.ai marketplace transactions.
 For SP Group, this is currently $0.90/MWh, while T-RECs.ai charges a 10% transaction fee based on the price of the REC.